 - Representing a tax, audit, and advisory firm in a nationwide class and collective action filed under Title VII of the Civil Rights Act of 1964, the Equal Pay Act, and New York law alleging systemic discriminatory pay and promotion practices.

-- Representing trucking company in nationwide EEOC pattern and practice civil action alleging violations of the Americans with Disabilities Act.
+- Representing a trucking company in a nationwide EEOC pattern and practice civil action alleging violations of the Americans with Disabilities Act.

-- Represented transportation-based company in 26-plaintiff national discrimination trial including subsequent appeal.
+- Represented a transportation-based company in a 26-plaintiff national discrimination trial including subsequent appeal.

-- Represented healthcare company in nationwide Fair Labor Standards Act collective action involving over 1000 opt-in plaintiffs who allege they were misclassified as exempt and were owed overtime.
+- Represented a healthcare company in a nationwide Fair Labor Standards Act collective action involving over 1000 opt-in plaintiffs, who allege they were misclassified as exempt and were owed overtime.